 Water Quality Improvement Projects

 The City of Apple Valley looks to improve the water quality of our area lakes and wetlands by installing projects and completing practices that help reduce pollutant inputs into our water bodies.
 When possible and feasible the City looks to capitalize on available grants through the State's Clean Water Fund program and other local government agencies, such as the Black Dog Watershed Management Organization, Vermillion River Watershed , and Dakota County Soil and Water Conservation District.
 Click through to learn more about water quality improvement projects installed in the City.
+For more ways to make an impact, check out the City's Rainwater Rewards program.

 Long and Farquar Lakes: Johnny Cake Ridge Road Clean Water Projects